 - A small airport links the isolated hospital community at Kalaupapa on Molokai with Honolulu and Ho’olehua (MKK).

-With an average of about 3.5 million tons of cargo passing through Kahului Commercial Harbor each year, water transportation remains the primary means by which goods reach Maui.
+With an average of about 3.7 million tons of cargo passing through Kahului Commercial Harbor each year, water transportation remains the primary means by which goods reach Maui.
 Over two-thirds of this cargo is manufactured goods.
-Harbor operations are located on 50 acres and include storage, warehouse, office and tenant facilities.
+Harbor operations are located on 45 acres of and include secured storage, warehouse, office and tenant facilities.